ashwwwin/furi/README.md

 - Download MCPs [from GitHub]
 - Fully featured CLI (with pretty loading)
-- HTTP API Routes (stdio to http, standard routes)
+- HTTP API Routes (uses Bun http, stdio to http, clear and standard routes)
-- Port allocation (with auto-increment)
 - Process state management [with PM2]
 - Logs for each process
+- Uses npm to configure and run an MCP
 - Built with [Bun](https://bun.sh/) and [Typescript](https://www.typescriptlang.org/)
 - is good with [rice](https://www.amazon.com/Nori-Fume-Furikake-Rice-Seasoning/dp/B07WJ46JVZ)